GandzioreQ/Simple-Credit-Calculator/README.md

 You may have a problem with load app, please change port number on config.php for default 80.

-W 4-tym kroku, zostały użyte Smarty do prostego szablonowania strony.
-Logowanie do strony zostało chwilowo "zdjęte"
+W 5-tym kroku, zmieniłem aplikację na obiektową."

 STEP LIST:
 * [Step_1](https://github.com/GandzioreQ/Simple-Credit-Calculator/tree/Step_1)